Lytham 1940s Weekend 2024

 Please note that we cannot accept all the applications that apply and this is a themed event – therefore we may not accept any applications that are not within the wartime theme – we will let you know if your application has been accepted.

-Get in touch via events@fylde.gov.uk
+Get in touch via events@fylde.gov.uk We aim to respond within 48 hours of your enquiry.

 Lytham town centre

 Away from the main event, do take time to visit the town centre of Lytham which is just 100 yards away.
-Many businesses make the effort to dress their shop with bunting and sandbags and the staff get dressed up and many businesses also open that would usually be shut on a Sunday.
-There’s plenty of places to eat and drink in the town centre and there will be dancing in Clifton Square during the weekend, as well as the vehicle parade passing through just after 1:30pm each day.
+Many businesses make the effort to dress their shop with bunting and sandbags and the staff get dressed up and many businesses also open additionally that would normally be shut on a Sunday.
+There’s plenty of places to eat and drink in the town centre and there will be dancing in Clifton Square during the weekend, as well as the vehicle parade passing through just after 1pm each day.

 Lytham St Annes Spitfire memorial